-Every six months, our whole UX team travels to a remote location in Hungary’s countryside for two days to have fun and decide together about our big goals.
+Every six months, our whole UX company travels to a remote location in Hungary’s countryside for two days to have fun and decide together about our big goals.

 These team building retreats play an important part in UX studio’s culture.
 We have been doing them for five years now, and we love them dearly.
 So, after ten of them, I’m sharing my learnings and giving tips to those of you just starting out with the corporate retreat concept.

 Why travel far away to spend a whole weekend with co-workers?

 A team building retreat can add a lot to your team:

 - People get energized, ready to return to work, and to do it even better.

 - Everyone feels more connected to the team, sharing common stories and memories.

 - A common understanding of identity and goals develops.